 The Quran says that Ramadan was prescribed to us so we obtain a greater amount of taqwa; to be able to reach such a condition that we purify our hearts, detach from this dunya and see life in perspective.
 Attaining this state of God-conciousness of Allah throughout our lives and Ramadan is a great time to develop our faith.
 We need to realize that this dunya is not the ultimate abode: we should be balanced in enjoying the bounties we are blessed with, taking what we need and leaving the rest – so as Muslims we are also minimalists.

 It is also interesting to read that the Sahaba were very careful to carry on the same practices they performed during Ramadan for the following months, and then would prepare for Ramadan for months before it.
 Why this great attachment to Ramadan?
 What is surprising is not that they cared so much about it, but that most of us have not nearly the same consideration for the month of the Quran?
 Indeed, our enthusiasm is usually temporary, and the fall in our old selves seems inevitable (but it doesn’t need to be!)

 Ramadan is the ideal time to break bad habits because the devils are chained and are not able to tempt us.
 Any bad action we commit is not whispered by the shaytan, but from our nafs.
 They became habits and we started doing them without realizing it – automatically – so to fix the problem we need to become conscious of actions.
 Monitor yourself, make the intention, research, make du’a, and repent.

-Shaytan will try to take you away from Allah, tricking you into thinking that you have made too many mistakes to be forgiven, or that you’re just too weak to change (‘you’ve tried before and failed, again and again’) – do not be fooled, ask Allah (glorified and exalted be He) for help and repent.
+Shaytan will try to take you away from Allah, tricking you into thinking that you have made too many mistakes to be forgiven, or that you’re just too weak to change (‘you’ve tried before and failed, again and again’) – do not be fooled, ask Allah for help and repent.

 Think critically about your unproductive habits